Asynchronous Quantum Repeater using Multiple Quantum Memory: Abstract

 \section{Abstract}

 A full-fledged quantum network relies on the formation of entangled links between remote location with the help of quantum repeaters.
 The famous Duan-Lukin-Cirac-Zoller quantum repeater protocol is based on long distance single-photon interference, which not only requires high phase stability but also cannot generate maximally entangled state.
 Here, we propose a quantum repeater protocol using the idea of post-matching, which retains the same efficiency as the single-photon interference protocol, reduces the phase-stability requirement and can generate maximally entangled state in principle.
-Numerical simulations show that our protocol has its superiority by comparing with existing protocols under a generic noise model.
-Our work provides a promising solution to a long-distance quantum communication link.
-We believe this represents a crucial step towards the construction of a fully-connected quantum network.
+We also outline an implementation of our scheme based on the Kerr nonlinear resonator.
+Numerical simulations show that our protocol has its superiority by comparing with existing protocols under a generic noise model and show the feasibility of building a large-scale quantum communication network with our scheme.
+We believe our work represents a crucial step towards the construction of a fully-connected quantum network.